From ants to bats, Ozzy Osbourne's crazy life on the road - KTVZ

 “I’m saying to you I’ll give it the best shot I can for another tour.
 You have not seen the end of Ozzy Osbourne, I promise you.
 If I have to go up there and die on the first song, I’ll still be back the next day,” the rocker told The Guardian in August.

-But Osbourne announced he will take a step back to focus on his health on Wednesday.
+But Osbourne on Wednesday announced he will take a step back to focus on his health.
 He has canceled his upcoming shows and said his touring career is over because he “is not physically capable (of it).”

 In addition to Parkinson’s, Osbourne damaged his spine in an accident four years ago.